svanoort/python-client-benchmarks/README.md

 PyCurl is much faster than Requests (or other HTTP client libraries), generally completing smaller requests 2-3x as fast, and requires 3-10x less CPU time.
 This is most visible with connection creation for small requests; given large enough requests (above 100 kB/s), Requests can still saturate a fast connection quite easily even without concurrent HTTP requests (assuming that all post-request processing is done separately) on a fast CPU.

+On this system:
+* pycurl takes about 73 CPU-microseconds to issue a request when reusing a connection
+* requests takes about ****526 CPU-microseconds to issue a request when reusing a connection
+* pycurl takes about 165 CPU-microseconds to *open a new connection* and issue a request (no connection reuse), or ~92 microseconds to open
+* requests takes about **1078** CPU-microseconds to *open a new connection* and issue a request (no connection reuse), or ~552 microseconds to open

 # Benchmark Setup